List of iCarly characters: Freddie Benson

-Fredward "Freddie" Benson (Nathan Kress) is the technical producer for the web-show iCarly which stars his friends Carly Shay and Sam Puckett.
-He is often the scapegoat when it comes to Sam's bad ideas.
-It is revealed that he has had a crush on Carly since the 6th grade, but Carly generally regards him as one of her best friends.
-However, in "iSaved Your Life", Carly falls for him after he saves her from getting run over by a taco truck.
-Freddie breaks up with her and says that if Carly still loves him and would still want to be his girlfriend when "the whole hero thing dies down", he would "be very psyched about it".
-At the end of this episode, Freddie is shown in the elevator asking himself, "What did I do?"
+Fredward "Freddie" Benson (Nathan Kress) is the technical producer for the web-show iCarly.
+He is shown to have a crush for Carly that she is aware of but doesn't reciprocate.
+Sam tends to bully and berate him, although a romantic relationship develops in later seasons.

 In the 2021 revival, it is revealed that in the nine years since they were last together, Freddie had been involved in a failed tech start-up, had two failed marriages, and was forced to move back in with his mother along with his adopted stepdaughter Millicent.
+Freddie's relationship with Carly develops romantically again in season 2, to the point where they start to fall in love again, something established in the season 2 finale and established by Freddie's then-girlfriend, Pearl.
+Freddie becomes Carly's boyfriend in season 3 and she reveals she wants to marry him in "iGo to Toledo", when she says she hopes to one day be known as a Benson too.
+In the season 3 finale “iHave a Proposal”, on the day of Freddie’s mother, Marissa’s wedding to Lewbert, they decide to elope in Las Vegas, and Carly and Freddie decide to get married immediately, but before they do, Carly’s mother, off-screen, arrives, and the series ends on a cliffhanger.

 Spencer Shay

-Spencer Shay (Jerry Trainor) is Carly's childish, hyperactive, older brother.
+Spencer Shay (Jerry Trainor) is Carly's older brother.
+He was the only adult main character in the original series.
 When Carly's dad was called overseas, she went to live with Spencer, who turned their loft into both a workspace and gallery for his wacky sculptures.
-Spencer is off-beat and rarely acts his age but acts responsibly and seriously when necessary.
-Though often spontaneous and unreliable, Spencer has been shown as being extremely protective of Carly, especially in episodes such as "iQuit iCarly", when he sees Carly about to fall off a window washer platform and sprints to her rescue, and "iLook Alike", when he would not approve her going to a mixed martial arts fight, and "iDate a Bad Boy", when he adamantly disapproved of Carly dating Griffin.
+Spencer is off-beat but acts responsibly and seriously when necessary.
+Spencer has been shown as being extremely protective of Carly, especially in episodes such as "iQuit iCarly", "iLook Alike", and "iDate a Bad Boy".

 In the 2021 revival, it is revealed that Spencer became a millionaire after one of his sculptures was accidentally set on fire and inadvertently seen by the art audience as a political statement.
 He has since remodeled his apartment, but kept the third floor intact, allowing Carly and Freddie to use it to restart their webshow.
+He also opened a restaurant on the former Groovy Smoothie location called Shay What.
+In the third season, it is revealed that he was a sperm donor and that he has 11 biological children.